John-Qu/John-Qu.github.io/_posts/2017-09-06-Notes-of-MIT6001x-W1-Python-Basics-V1-Introduction.md

 categories: notes
 ---

-This is note of MIT6001x week 1: Python Basics.MIT6001x W1 Python Basics Video No.1 Introduction.
+This is a note of MIT6001x week 1: Python Basics.MIT6001x W1 Python Basics Video No.1 Introduction.
 The transcription is divided by meanings, and words unfamiliar for me are made Italia.
 I would like to type the content in video slides here, because I have found the intend that I don't read and understand them seriously.

 ## Exercise 1